Skip to main content

 We strive to provide you with choices regarding the personal information you provide to us.
 We have created mechanisms to provide you with the following control over your information:

-Ā· Cookies & Other Tracking Technologies.
 You may be able to set your browser to reject cookies and certain other technologies by adjusting the appropriate settings in your browser.
 Each browser is different, but many common browsers have preferences that may be adjusted to allow you to either accept or reject cookies and certain other technologies before they are set or installed or allow you to remove or reject the use or installation of certain technologies altogether.
 We recommend that you refer to the Help menu in your browser to learn how to modify your browser settings.
 Please note that you cannot remove Flash cookies simply by changing your browser settings.
-To learn how you can manage your Flash cookie settings, visit the Flash player settings page on Adobeā€™s website.
-If you disable or refuse cookies, please note that some parts of the Services may become inaccessible or may not function properly;
+If you disable or refuse cookies, please note that some parts of the Services may become inaccessible or may not function properly.

-Ā· Promotional Communications from the Company.
 If you do not wish to have your contact information used by the Company to promote our own or third-party products or services, you can opt-out by (i) informing us of your preference at the time you register for an account, complete an order form, sign up for our newsletter, or complete any other form on or through the Services which we collect your data; (ii) modifying your user preferences in your account profile by checking or unchecking the relevant boxes; (iii) following the opt-out instructions in the promotional emails we send you; or (iv) sending us an email stating your request.
-Please note that if you opt-out of receiving promotional communications from us, we may still send you transactional communications, including emails about your account or purchases;
+Please note that if you opt-out of receiving promotional communications from us, we may still send you transactional communications, including emails about your account or purchases.

-Ā· Disclosure of Your Information for Third-Party Advertising.
-If you do not want us to share your personal information with unaffiliated or non-agent third parties for promotional purposes, you can opt-out by (i) informing us of your preference at the time you register for an account, complete an order form, sign up for our newsletter, or complete any other form on or through the Services which we collect your data, (ii) modifying your user preferences in your account profile by checking or unchecking the relevant boxes, (iii) following the opt-out instructions in the promotional emails we send you, or (iv) sending us an email stating your request;
+If you do not want us to share your personal information with unaffiliated or non-agent third parties for promotional purposes, you can opt-out by (i) informing us of your preference at the time you register for an account, complete an order form, sign up for our newsletter, or complete any other form on or through the Services which we collect your data, (ii) modifying your user preferences in your account profile by checking or unchecking the relevant boxes, (iii) following the opt-out instructions in the promotional emails we send you, or (iv) sending us an email stating your request.

-Ā· Targeted Advertising.
-If you do not want us to use information that we collect or that you provide to us to deliver advertisements according to our advertisersā€™ target-audience preferences, you can opt-out by modifying your user preferences in your account profile by checking or unchecking the relevant boxes or sending us an email stating your request.
-We do not control third partiesā€™ collection or use of your information to serve interest-based advertising.
+If you do not want us to use information that we collect or that you provide to us to deliver advertisements according to our advertisers' target-audience preferences, you can opt-out by modifying your user preferences in your account profile by checking or unchecking the relevant boxes or sending us an email stating your request.
+We do not control third parties' collection or use of your information to serve interest-based advertising.
 However, these third parties may provide you with ways to choose not to have your information collected or used in this way.
 Many advertising companies that collect information for interest-based advertising are members of the Digital Advertising Alliance or the Network Advertising Initiative, both of which maintain websites where people can opt-out of interest-based advertising from their members.
-To opt-out on these pages, visit www.AboutAds.info and www.networkadvertising.org ;
+To opt-out on these pages, visit www.AboutAds.info and www.networkadvertising.org.

-Ā· Location Information.
 You may be able to adjust the settings of your device so that information about your physical location is not sent to us or third parties by (a) disabling location services within the device settings, or (b) denying certain websites or mobile applications permission to access location information by changing the relevant preferences and permissions in your mobile device or browser settings.
 Please note that your location may be derived from your WiFi, Bluetooth, and other device settings.
-If you have questions about how to disable your deviceā€™s location services, we recommend you contact your mobile service carrier or your device manufacturer; and

-Ā· Voice Transmissions.
 You may be able to adjust the settings of your device so that your voice transmissions cannot be sent to us or third parties by (a) disabling microphone and speech recognition services within the device settings, or (b) denying certain websites or mobile applications permission to access microphone and speech recognition services by changing the relevant preferences and permissions in your mobile device or browser settings.

 California residents may have additional personal information rights and choices.
 Please see Your California privacy rights for more information.

-Unsubscribe
+7. Unsubscribe

 We may, from time to time, e-mail or post you information to make you aware of our other similar products and services which may be of interest to you.
-If you do not wish to receive emails or post from us for these purposes, or if you want to be removed from our electronic mailing list you can either select ā€œunsubscribeā€ from any of the marketing emails that we send or alternatively contact us.
+If you do not wish to receive emails or post from us for these purposes, or if you want to be removed from our electronic mailing list you can either select “unsubscribe” from any of the marketing emails that we send or alternatively contact us.

-In addition to the information, we collect as described above, we use technology to collect anonymous information about the use of our website.
+In addition to the information we collect as described above, we use technology to collect anonymous information about the use of our website.
 For example, our web server automatically logs which pages of our website our visitors view, their IP addresses and which web browsers our visitors use.
 This technology does not identify you personally, it simply enables us to compile statistics about our visitors and their use of our website.

 Our website contains hyperlinks to other pages on our website.
 We may use technology to track how often these links are used and which pages on our website our visitors choose to view.
-Again, this technology does not identify you personally ā€“ it simply enables us to compile statistics about the use of these hyperlinks.
+Again, this technology does not identify you personally — it simply enables us to compile statistics about the use of these hyperlinks.

-Cookies
+10. Cookies

-In order to collect the anonymous data described in the preceding paragraph, we may use temporary ā€œcookiesā€ and similar technologies (e.g. web beacons, pixels, ad tags and device identifiers) to recognize you and/or your device(s) that remain in the cookies file of your browser until the browser is closed.
+In order to collect the anonymous data described in the preceding paragraph, we may use temporary “cookies” and similar technologies (e.g. web beacons, pixels, ad tags and device identifiers) to recognize you and/or your device(s) that remain in the cookies file of your browser until the browser is closed.
 For example, we use Google Analytics to help us take and analyze visitor information such as browser usage and new visitor numbers.
 We use the information to compile reports and to help us improve the website.
 The cookies collect information in an anonymous form, including the number of visitors to the website and blog, where visitors have come to the website from and the pages they visited.
 Please note that the names of cookies, pixels and other technologies may change over time.

 Cookies by themselves cannot be used to discover the identity of the user.
-A cookie is a small piece of information which is sent to your browser and stored on your computerā€™s hard drive.
+A cookie is a small piece of information which is sent to your browser and stored on your computer's hard drive.
 Cookies do not damage your computer.
 You can set your browser to notify you when you receive a cookie.
 This enables you to decide if you want to accept it or not.
 We also use your IP address to help diagnose problems with our server and to administer our website.
 An IP address is a numeric code that identifies your computer on a network, or in this case, the internet.
 Your IP address is also used to gather broad demographic information.
-Cookies are useful because they allow a website to recognize a userā€™s device, preferences and generally help to improve your online experience.
+Cookies are useful because they allow a website to recognize a user's device, preferences and generally help to improve your online experience.
 You can find more information about cookies at: www.allaboutcookies.org.

 By using our website, you agree that we can place cookies on your device.
-If you want to restrict or block any cookies, you should do this through the web browser settings for each browser you use and on each device, you use to access the internet.
+If you want to restrict or block any cookies, you should do this through the web browser settings for each browser you use and on each device you use to access the internet.
 Please be aware that some areas of our website may not function if your web browser does not accept cookies.
-However, you can allow cookies from specific websites by making them ā€œtrusted websitesā€ in your web browser.
-The ā€œHelpā€ function within your web browser should tell you how to make these changes.
-Alternatively, you can visit https://proprivacy.com/ruinmysearchhistory/how-to-block-cookies for more information on how to ban cookies.
+However, you can allow cookies from specific websites by making them “trusted websites” in your web browser.
+The “Help” function within your web browser should tell you how to make these changes.

 Find out how to manage cookies on popular browsers:

-Social Media
+11. Social Media

 Our website may also contain plugins and other features that integrate third party social media platforms into our website so that we can improve our offer and make it more interesting for you as a user.
 You will be able to activate them manually.
 If you do so, the third-party companies who operate these platforms may be able to identify you, they may be able to determine how you use this website and they may link and store this information with your social media profile.
 Please consult the data protection policies of these social media platforms to understand what they will be doing with your personal data.
 If you activate these plugins and other features, you will be doing so at your own risk as we do not have any influence on the data collected and data processing operation, nor are we aware of the full extent of data collection, the purposes and the storage periods.

-In connection with one or more of the purposes outlined in the ā€œUse of personal dataā€ section above, we may disclose details about you to: our affiliates; third parties that provide services to us and/or our affiliates, such as our lawyers; competent authorities (including courts and supervisory or other authorities); your advisers or where applicable, your employer; credit reference agencies or other organizations that help us make decisions and reduce the incidence of fraud; and other third parties that reasonably require access to personal data relating to you for one or more of the purposes outlined in the ā€œUse of personal dataā€ section above.
+In connection with one or more of the purposes outlined in the “Use of personal data” section above, we may disclose details about you to: our affiliates; third parties that provide services to us and/or our affiliates, such as our lawyers; competent authorities (including courts and supervisory or other authorities); your advisers or where applicable, your employer; credit reference agencies or other organizations that help us make decisions and reduce the incidence of fraud; and other third parties that reasonably require access to personal data relating to you for one or more of the purposes outlined in the “Use of personal data” section above.

 Where you have chosen to connect your Learnexus account to your Facebook or LinkedIn account we may share, disclose, and transfer personal data to Facebook or LinkedIn, as applicable.
 This permission will be requested when you connect your accounts.
 If you have given this permission, you may then disable this function at any time by changing your Facebook, LinkedIn or Learnexus account settings (as applicable).